 Things can get technical pretty quickly when talking about Arctic ice.
 In many publications, you’ll come across terms like sea ice, ice sheets, glaciers, permafrost, summer ice, winter ice, multi-year ice, and first-year ice.
 To help you understand, we’ll focus on sea ice in this post.

-The first thing that people often don’t know about sea ice is that melting sea ice does not contribute directly to sea level rise because the ice is already floating in the water.
+Melting sea ice doesn’t contribute directly to sea level rise because the ice is already floating in the water.
 Like an ice cube melting on top of water in a glass, the melting ice doesn’t actually change the water level of the ocean.
 However, with more melting in the Arctic, there is less ice to reflect solar radiation and the Arctic becomes warmer as a result.
 When the Arctic is warmer, the Greenland ice sheet melts faster, causing sea level rise.
 Therefore, melting Arctic ice is a large lever on sea level rise.

 What’s an ice sheet?